 In the aftermath of the shutdown, McCollum has spoked to a handful of PSOC alumni who cite their involvement in the club amongst their most influential life experiences.
 There are some things you just can’t learn in a classroom, she explains.
 We’ve all experienced the wonders of spending time outside, especially in our college years: there’s inherent value in the growth that comes with facing challenges, escaping from the stress of school work, learning self-sufficiency and empathy, growing as leaders and mentors, developing lifelong passions and lifelong friendships, and so much more.

 “Our club really provided a safe place for students and really allowed people to grow.
 It’s a shame the University is so disconnected from how much good we were doing,” said Fritz.

 You can get involved with supporting PSOC on their quest to regain permission to go outside.
 Read the full press release from PSOC here, and stay up to date on their Facebook page.
 Show your support by signing the online petition in defense of the club’s right to go outside.

 At College Outside, we believe in the power of student groups to positively influence the college careers of participants, especially through time spent together in nature.
 This belief is the foundation of who we are and what we do.
-Thus, in addition to offering our support to PSOC, we commit to producing a series of articles on all things outing club related.
-Among other topics, the series will cover strategies for risk mitigation in the hopes that no other clubs face shutdowns due to risk assessment.
-We will share wisdom on how to establish an outdoor program if your school does not have one already.
+Thus, in addition to offering our support to PSOC, we have committed to producing a series of articles on all things outdoors club related.
+The How to Run an Outdoors Club series shares wisdom on how to establish an outdoor program if your school does not have one already and how to improve an existing organization.
 We as a community of young outdoor enthusiasts are growing.
 College Outside alone has supported dozens of new clubs this year.
-With this upcomingseries, we hope to offset the loss of one club by stimulating and supporting the ongoing growth of college outdoor clubs across the country.
-Stay tuned.
+With this series, we hope to offset the loss of one club by stimulating and supporting the ongoing growth of college outdoor clubs across the country.
+Check out the series here.